Policy

 Specific attendance and engagement requirements for postgraduate researcher students are outlined in the University’s Research Degree Quality Code.

-The University is also committed to providing a positive learning environment for all students and extends this commitment to ensure an appropriate response in circumstances where a student’s level of attendance and/or engagement is a concern.
+The University is committed to providing a positive learning environment for all students and extends this commitment to ensure an appropriate response in circumstances where a student’s level of attendance and/or engagement is a concern.
 Wherever possible, the University will provide support mechanisms for those students with difficulties in attending and/or engagement, including through appropriate and timely referrals to relevant support services.

 Attendance and engagement monitoring requirements

-5. Where a student’s attendance or engagement falls below the threshold within a 7-day period, the student will be alerted.
+6. Where a student’s attendance or engagement falls below the threshold within a 7-day period, the student will be alerted.
 If the student’s attendance or engagement continues to fall below the threshold after 14 days, there will be a further alert.
 After 21 days, a member of academic staff will make contact to offer support.
 Such intervention will include directing students to appropriate sources of support, including that available through the Support Hub, Academic Skills Centre and DUSA.

-6. For students who hold a Student visa (formerly Tier 4), poor attendance and engagement can have potentially serious implications because the UK Government attach conditions to the visa which must be fulfilled.
+13. For students who hold a Student visa (formerly Tier 4), poor attendance and engagement can have potentially serious implications because the UK Government attach conditions to the visa which must be fulfilled.
 These conditions include the requirement for regular attendance and engagement in all aspects of learning and study.
 The University has a legal responsibility to record and report attendance and engagement to the Home Office.

 International students

-International students on a student visa will be contacted by the Immigration Compliance Team when:
+In addition, International students on a student visa will be contacted by the Immigration Compliance Team when:

 1. Engagement drops to 50%.
 At this point students will be reminded of the study conditions attached to the visa and given 7 days to increase the level of engagement.
 There will also be an offer of support to help students to re-engage with learning and teaching.